Fed3n/Flare-Opera-sim/README.md

 As we use a static random seed, the simulations are *fully deterministic*.
 Another *fast way to verify the correctness of our artifact* is to compare an output file with little running time (e.g., `-s 0.01`) and `diff` your shorter output file against our full results (e.g., `diff shorter.txt <(head -n $(wc -l < shorter.txt) full.txt)` ).
 As long as you run our commands with the given input files, you should see that the first part of both output files exactly matches.
-We provide raw output files for each of the simulations in a google drive [here](https://drive.google.com/drive/folders/1rUjKdxsWR7vzuIzpBmcU2Z4s-Oeh-6Mi?usp=share_link), which we suggest you copy to `run/raw`.
+We provide raw output files for each of the simulations at the bottom of each [figure table](#estimation-of-running-time-and-memory-consumption), which we suggest you copy to `run/raw`.
 We also provide a simple script to automate the diff process in `run/check_diff.sh`.
 You can simply run the script with a filename pattern and the script will compare all files matching the pattern in the `run/output` and `run/raw` directories.